Ukaypromise/capstone-wecode/README.md

 # capstone-wecode

-A website for a web development course
+A website for a web development course.
+The project was built with vanilla javascript.
+Most of the content was rendered dynamically by manipulating the DOM.
+CSS animations was also used to improve the user experience of the application.

 > Capstone Project